shinn92dev/2800-202410-dtc05-my-body-buddy/README.md

 4. **Access the Application**

     - Open your browser and go to `http://localhost:3000` to see the application in action.9.
 Include a link to the testing plan you have completed so the new developer can see your testing history and maybe contribute to a minor bugfix!

+**Include a link to the testing plan you have completed so the new developer can see your testing history and maybe contribute to a minor bugfix!**

 **_In a separate plaintext file called passwords.txt that has NOT been added to your repo, provide us with any admin/user/server login IDs and passwords.
 Don’t add this to your repo, especially if your repo is public!
 Upload this plaintext file to the 05d Dropbox in D2L._**